 Thank you for your interest in Mason Street.
-We’re a new online journal that publishes fiction, nonfiction, poetry, spoken word poetry videos and submissions of artwork and photography.
-We’ll showcase both known and excellent emerging authors in our feature sections.
+We publish fiction, nonfiction, poetry of less than a page, spoken word videos, artwork and photography.
+We’ll showcase both known and excellent emerging authors in our featured sections.

-As a community-oriented space we’ll also do our best to include lots of neat additional writing and art on our library Community Room blog page, including youth authors (ages 12-17.)
+As a community-oriented space we’ll also do our best to include lots of neat additional writing and art we’ve received on our Community Room blog page, including youth authors (ages 12-17.)

 General Submission Guidelines

-- Simultaneous submissions are okay, but please email us promptly if your work has been accepted elsewhere.
+- Simultaneous submissions are okay.
+Email us promptly if your work has been accepted elsewhere.

-- Response time can take up to four weeks.
-If you haven’t heard from us in that time, you can check on the status of your submission at MasonStreet@newarklibrary.org
+- Response time can take up to 3.5 months.
+If you haven’t heard from us in that time, you can email us.

 - We will respond to you by email with acceptance, decline or request.